Here’s a Marshall JMP-1 MIDI valve pre-amp that I’ve just serviced.

 RATTLE A' HUM

-If you want to find out more about the JMP-1, then there's loads of resources on-line and of course the Marshyall JMP-1 forum on Facebook: https://www.facebook.com/MarshallJmp1/
+If you want to find out more about the JMP-1, then there's loads of resources on-line and of course there are Marshall JMP-1 groups on Facebook like this one: https://www.facebook.com/themarshalljmp1

-If you have a JMP-1 and it's in need of a little TLC, then don't hesitate to contact me.
+I know this box inside-out and I absolutely love it and love working on them, so if you have a JMP-1 that's in need of a little TLC, then don't hesitate to contact me.

 MARSHALL JMP-1 FACTORY RESET